-• Unwanted Verbal Conduct
+Unwanted Verbal Conduct

-Unwelcome advances, patronising titles or nicknames, propositions or remarks, innuendoes, lewd comments, jokes, banter or abusive language, which refers to a person's or a group's gender, colour, race, religion, ethnic or national origins, age, disability or sexual preference, appearance etc. This includes repeated suggestions for unwanted social activities inside or outside the workplace.
-Including mobile telephone calls.
+Unwelcome advances, patronising titles or nicknames, propositions or remarks, innuendoes, lewd comments, jokes, banter or abusive language, which refers to a person's or a group's gender, race, religion, ethnic or national origins, age, disability or sexual preference, appearance etc. This includes repeated suggestions for unwanted social activities inside or outside the workplace.
+Including mobile telephone calls and any form of electronic communications.

-Unwanted Non-Verbal Conduct
+• Unwanted Non-Verbal Conduct

-Such as referring to an individual's characteristics or private life, making abusive or offensive gestures, leering, whistling, the display of photographic or suggestive literature, pictures or films/videos or inappropriate use of software, or network systems, including E-mail and the Inter/ Intranet.
+Such as referring to an individual's characteristics or private life, making abusive or offensive gestures, leering, whistling, the display of photographic or suggestive literature, pictures or films/videos or inappropriate use of software, or network systems, including e-mail, social media platforms and the internet..

-Third Party Harassment
+• Third Party Harassment

-This is where a third party subjects an employee, contractor or agency staff to unwanted conduct.
+This is where a third party subjects an employee, trainee, worker, contractor or agency staff to unwanted conduct.
 A third party may include a parent, supplier, vendor or visitor.

-The School or Tarka Learning Partnership may be liable if it fails to take steps as would be reasonably practicable to prevent harassment taking place against its employees.
+The school or Tarka Learning Partnership may be liable if it fails to take steps as would be reasonably practicable to prevent harassment taking place against its employees.

-The School or Trust will be liable only if it knows that a third party (not necessarily the same one) has subjected the individual to harassment on at least two other occasions.
+The school or Trust will be liable only if it knows that a third party (not necessarily the same one) has subjected the individual to harassment on at least two other occasions.
 There is no time limitation on when the previous incidents should have occurred.

-Employees are encouraged to report any such incidents to their manager or the Head Teacher.
+Employees are encouraged to report any such incidents to their Line Manager or the Head Teacher.